 Gillespie School welcomes all families from the diverse and vibrant local community

-School tours (booked through the school office) are conducted by the Headteacher or Deputy Headteacher on some Tuesday mornings.
-They take place once per month, start at 9:10am and last approximately one hour.
-Tours can be extremely busy before the Reception class application deadline in January; and we are unable to conduct personal tours outside of these; so please book early to avoid disappointment.
+School Open Mornings (booked through the school office) are conducted by the Headteacher or Deputy Headteacher on some Thursday mornings.
+They can be extremely busy before the Reception class application deadline in January; and we are unable to conduct personal tours outside of these; so please book early to avoid disappointment.
 Please leave a daytime number in case tours are cancelled or rescheduled.
-The tour will be of the whole school starting with Year 6 and working your way down the school finishing in the Nursery class.

 Applications to the Reception class are made initially to the Local Education Authority, Islington Council.